-The director of maintenance, Sam Jones, has assigned his crew to start painting the Tower rooms at the hotel.
-Prior to making this assignment, he checked with the reservations manager, Keith Thomas, for approval to place the Tower rooms out of order for four days.
+The director of maintenance, Sam Jones, has assigned his crew to start painting the fifth-floor hallway.
+Prior to making this assignment, he checked with the reservations manager, Keith Thomas, for approval to place the fifth-floor rooms "out of order" for four days.
 Keith consented because a prior reservation for 150 rooms for Photo Bugs International had been confirmed for 100.

-At 1:00 P.M., Sam receives a call from Keith asking if it is possible to reassign the painting crew to some other duty.
+At 1:00 P.M., Sam receives a call from Keith asking if it would be possible to reassign the painting crew to some other duty.
 The Photo Bugs have arrived-all 150 rooms' worth!
-The lobby is filled with guests for whom there are no available rooms.
+The lobby is filled with guests, for whom there are no available rooms.
 Sam tells Keith to give them one hour to clean up the mess and air out the south wing.
-He says the north wing has not been prepared for painting, so those guest rooms are ready for occupancy.
+He says the north wing had not been prepared for painting, so those guest rooms are ready for occupancy.